peppedilillo/ht1/docs/usage_as_library.md

     hits = search_qbdata(data[band][quadrant], size=210, maxtest=16, threshold=5.0)
     for ih in hits:
         hits_counter[ih] += 1
-# Require all 3 LOW-band quadrants to trigger
+# requires all 3 LOW-band quadrants to trigger
 hits = [ih for ih, count in hits_counter.items() if count == 3]
 ```